nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 The protocol generally operates as follows:

-1. The local node broadcasts their DAG state at a set interval:
+1. The local node broadcasts at a set interval:
-   - the references of the current day's (`T`) DAG head transactions.
+   - the heads of the current block (today) `T`,
-   - the block (see "Blocks") hashes of the previous 2 days (`T-1`, `T-2`),
+   - the heads of the 2 previous blocks `T-1` and `T-2`,
-   - a historical block hash calculated from all transactions, starting at the root transaction, leading up to but not including `T-2`.
+   - XOR of the heads of historic blocks leading up to `T-2`.
+   Heads of a block are either transactions that have to other transactions referring to it as `prev` or the last transaction of the block before midnight (the next transaction in the branch falls in the next day).
-2. When receiving a peer's broadcast, compare it to the local DAG:
+2. When receiving a peer's broadcast, compare it to the local DAG and add missing transaction's to the local DAG:
-   - All hashes are equal: peer DAG is equal to the local DAG, no action required.
+   - When all head hashes are known in the local DAG and the historic hash equals: no action required.
-   - Peer has unknown head in today's block: peer DAG has unknown transactions, query the current block's transactions to find out which transactions are missing.
+   - Peer has unknown head: query the block's transactions to find out which transactions are missing.
-   - Peer has head known as a non-head in the local DAG: peer isn't up to date, no action required.
-It's up to the peer to query the local node's DAG.
-   - Peer's previous (`T-1` or `T-2`) block hashes differ: peer or local node might not be up to date, query that block's transactions to find out which transactions are missing.
-When no transactions are missing, the peer is missing transactions which are present on the local node.
-   - Peer's historical block hash differs: DAGs have diverted severely which might indicate a network split, or a peer that tries to attack the network by injecting transactions with old timestamps.
+   - Peer's historic hash differs: DAGs have diverted severely which might indicate a network split, or a peer that tries to attack the network by injecting transactions with old timestamps.
 Ignore the peer's broadcast and report to the local node operator.
-3. After adding a new transaction to the DAG (making sure its cryptographic signature is valid), query the payload from the peer if it's missing.
+3. After adding a peer's transaction to the DAG (making sure its cryptographic signature is valid), query the payload from the peer if it's missing.

 The sections below specify the details of the protocol operation and maps it to the gRPC messages.
 See the section